Günter Bresnik: Coaching career

-From 1992–1993 and 1998–2004, Bresnik was the captain of the Austrian Davis Cup team.
-In 1998–99, he was the director of the Austrian Tennis Association.
-On 21 October 2016, Bresnik's first book, entitled "The Dominic Thiem Method", was published.
-In this he portrays both his plotted strategy for Dominic Thiem's career path from the eight-year-old boy to the world-class athlete and his own career as a tennis coach and administrator.
+From 1992 to 1993 and from 1998 to 2004, Bresnik was the captain of the Austrian Davis Cup team.
+In 1998–1999, he was the director of the Austrian Tennis Association.
+On 21 October 2016, Bresnik's first book, titled The Dominic Thiem Method, was published.
+In it, he portrays both his strategy for Dominic Thiem's career path from boy to the world-class athlete and his own career as a tennis coach and administrator.
 Bresnik training techniques with Thiem have been described as authoritarian and demanding.
 He has been criticized for having long-term protege Thiem ("his creature") play in too many tournaments and ending his seasons "on his kneecaps."
-In 2016 Thiem played in 27 tournaments; in February 2017, he played in four tournaments: Sofia, Rio de Janeiro, Rotterdam and Acapulco; Bresnik admitted that "the schedule was really ridiculous, it's my fault."
-He has also been criticized for keeping Thiem out of Davis Cup competition, stating: "He [Thiem] has no obligation to play Davis Cup.
+In 2016, Thiem played in 27 tournaments; in February 2017, he played in four tournaments: Sofia, Rio de Janeiro, Rotterdam and Acapulco; Bresnik admitted that "the schedule was really ridiculous, it's my fault."
+He has been criticized for keeping Thiem out of Davis Cup competition, stating "He [Thiem] has no obligation to play Davis Cup.
 I cannot hear this patriotic crap."
-His typical training day was 12 hours long, 8am to 8pm.
-Some of Bresnik's training techniques are unusual for tennis, such as putting weights around Thiem's waist, taking him into the woods and have him run back home; "I prefer to train outdoors...
-In Austria, to climb up the mountains, to go hiking, gives a mental boost to a player to get to the top."
-Bresnik defended Thiem's heavy workload and vigorous fitness training, noting, "you are not going to succeed in this sport if you are soft physically or mentally."
+His typical training day was 12 hours long, 8 am to 8 pm.
+Some of Bresnik's training techniques are unusual for tennis, such as putting weights around Thiem's waist, taking him into the woods and having him run back home; "I prefer to train outdoors...In Austria, to climb up the mountains, to go hiking, gives a mental boost to a player to get to the top."
+Bresnik defended Thiem's heavy workload and vigorous fitness training, noting "you are not going to succeed in this sport if you are soft physically or mentally."
 He was originally supported by Thiem who stated that "Günter is the perfect coach for me."